karawin/Ka-Radio32/Interface.md

 sys.henc0("x") with x=0 Normal, x=1 Half
 sys.henc1("x") with x=0 Normal, x=1 Half
-sys.cali[brate]: start a touch screen calibration sys.conf: Display the labels of the csv file.
+sys.cali[brate]: start a touch screen calibration sys.ledpola and sys.ledpola("x"): display or set the polarity of the system led sys.conf: Display the labels of the csv file.
 ```